• Instagram

 Glasses with different colored drinks.

-Did you know that shrubs, syrups, sherbet, sorbet, and even the julep are all known descendants of sharbat?
-Think of sharbet as the head of the family tree of all these amazing sweet recipes.
+Shrubs, syrups, sherbet, sorbet, and even the julep are all known descendants of sharbat.
+Think of sharbat as the head of the family tree of all these amazing beverages and recipes.

 The Basics of Making Sekanjabin